-Proponents of colon cleansing believe that toxins from your gastrointestinal tract can cause a variety of health problems, such as arthritis, allergies and asthma.
+Proponents of colon cleansing believe that toxins from your gastrointestinal tract can cause a variety of health problems, such as arthritis and high blood pressure.
 They believe that colon cleansing improves health by removing toxins, boosting your energy and enhancing your immune system.
 However, there's no evidence that colon cleansing produces these effects or is beneficial at all.

-- Cause changes in your electrolytes, which can be dangerous if you have kidney or heart disease or other health problems
+- A change in your electrolyte balance, which can be dangerous if you have kidney or heart disease or other health problems

 If you choose to try colon cleansing, take these precautions:

-- Check with your conventional medical providers first, especially if you take any medications or have any health problems, such as kidney or heart disease.
+- Check with your conventional medical provider first, especially if you take any medications or have any health problems, such as kidney or heart disease.

-- Make sure your colon-cleansing practitioner uses disposable equipment that hasn't been previously used.
+- Make sure your colon-cleansing practitioner is reputable and uses disposable equipment that hasn't been previously used.